AlbelNox/EAN-Progamm/Walkthrough.md

 ### Controll Flow Charts for Methods
 ### How to document tests
 ### Used tests in this solution
+### How to open the charts if you just have the the .md

 ## Main
 ```md